Nocturna Tech ConsultingNocturna Tech

 Getting started without overbuilding

 The temptation with automation is to plan the perfect system before building anything.
-Don't.
+Do not.
 Pick the single most annoying manual task on your list.
 Build the minimum viable workflow that eliminates it.
 Run it for two weeks.

-Once you've seen one automation work reliably in production, you'll have much better instincts for the next one.
-The teams I work with who get the most out of n8n are the ones who started with something embarrassingly simple, and learned from it.
+Once you have seen one n8n automation work reliably in production, you will have much better instincts for the next one.
+The teams I work with who get the most out of n8n are the ones who started with something embarrassingly simple and learned from it.

 Curious what you could automate?
 Drop me a message.
-I'll tell you honestly whether n8n is the right fit or whether a simpler tool would do the job.
+I will tell you honestly whether n8n is the right fit or whether a simpler tool would do the job.

 Found this useful?